2026–2027 Executive Committee

 Graduate Student Representative

-Milica Pavlovic is a fourth year PhD candidate in the Human Toxicology Program at the University of Iowa.
-She received her magister degree in Pharmacy from the Faculty of Pharmacy at the University of Belgrade, Serbia in 2017 and is licensed pharmacist in Serbia since 2023.
-When she graduated, she was working for several years as a contractor and then as Drug Regulatory Affairs Assistant for Serbia and Montenegro in the Roche Affiliate in Belgrade.
-During her time in Roche, she was responsible for regulatory submissions (IND, renewals, line extensions, variations), as well as maintenance of the product information, leading the project for aligning regulatory dossiers with EU dossiers and implementation of country-specific makeup.
-In August 2021 she started her doctoral studies at the University of Iowa, where she is conducting inhalation exposures to micro- and nanoplastics aerosols and assessment of pulmonary toxicological effects resulting from such exposures in female mice.
+Milica Pavlovic is a PhD candidate in the Human Toxicology Program at the University of Iowa.
+She earned her magister degree in Pharmacy from the Faculty of Pharmacy at the University of Belgrade, Serbia, in 2017 and has been a licensed pharmacist in Serbia since 2023.
+Following her graduation, she worked for several years as a contractor and later as a Drug Regulatory Affairs Assistant for Serbia and Montenegro at the Roche affiliate in Belgrade.
+In this role, she managed regulatory submissions (including INDs, renewals, line extensions, and variations) across various therapeutic modalities and disease areas, led projects to align local regulatory dossiers with EU standards and implementation of country-specific makeup.
+In August 2021, she began her doctoral studies at the University of Iowa, where her research focuses on assessing the respiratory toxicity of micro- and nanoplastics using both in vitro and in vivo approaches.
+She has been a member of SOT since 2021, and in addition to SCCT, she serves in the Graduate Student Leadership Committee and served in Education and Experiential Opportunities Committee.